-- Drums are stored indoors when possible and within fixed or portable containment. - Significant materials stored outside of a facility are grouped in a single location away from areas of heavy vehicular traffic, not in close proximity to storm drain inlet when possible. - Dumpster lids are kept closed other than when refuse is being placed into the container. - Soiled rags and used floor-dry type materials are not disposed of in dumpsters. - Used oil filters are thoroughly drained and placed in a sealed waterproof container (e.g., a bag) prior to being disposed of within a dumpster. - Spill cleanup kits are placed in accessible locations.
+- Drums are stored indoors when possible and within fixed or portable containment. - Significant materials stored outside of a facility are grouped in a single location away from areas of heavy vehicular traffic, not in close proximity to storm drain inlets when possible. - Dumpster lids are kept closed other than when refuse is being placed into the container. - Soiled rags and used floor-dry type materials are not disposed of in dumpsters. - Used oil filters are thoroughly drained and placed in a sealed waterproof container (e.g., a bag) prior to being disposed of within a dumpster. - Spill cleanup kits are placed in accessible locations.
 Facility personnel are trained in spill cleanup procedures. - Details of significant spills or leaks are recorded.
 Tenants are required to submit spill reports to GFIA immediately following development of the report.
 Each spill record carries information on the type, quantity, and location of the spill and the cleanup procedure instituted.
-The point of contact for the Team will be coordinated through the Airport Communications.
+The point of contact for the Team will be coordinated through Airport Communications. - GFIA's calibration equipment allows for the FAA-required certification testing to be conducted without any release or discharge of AFFF.
+In the event that AFFF is used during an emergency response, the affected area will be demarcated, cleaned up, and investigated pursuant to state regulations.